-- (1) A designated person must not disclose, directly or indirectly, confidential information to another person unless the disclosure is required or permitted under this Act. - Maximum penalty-100 penalty units. - (2) For subsection (1), another person includes another designated person. - (3) Subsection (1) applies even if the person who could be identified from the disclosure of confidential information is deceased.
+(1) A prescribed health practitioner must not disclose, directly or indirectly, confidential information to another person unless the disclosure is required or permitted under this Act.

+- (2) For subsection (1), another person includes another prescribed health practitioner or a designated person. - (3) Subsection (1) applies even if the person who could be identified from the disclosure of confidential information is deceased.